Anatoly1010/Atomize/atomize/documentation/awg_functions.md

-account shifting of the pulses loop = number of repetition of each point rep_rate = repetition rate of the pulse sequence in Hz n_wurst = [pulse 1 n_wurst parameter in arb. u., n_wurst parameter in arb. u., ...]
+account shifting of the pulses loop = number of repetition of each point rep_rate = repetition rate of the pulse sequence in Hz n = [pulse 1 n parameter in arb. u., n parameter in arb. u., ...] b = [pulse 1 b parameter in 1/ns, b parameter in 1/ns., ...]
 Output: none.
 Example: awg_pulse_sequence(pulse_type = ['SINE', 'GAUSS', 'SINE'],
 pulse_start = [0, 160, 320], pulse_delta_start = [0, 0, 40],
 pulse_length = [40, 120, 40], pulse_phase = ['+x', '+x', '+x'],
-pulse_sigma = [40, 20, 40], pulse_frequency = [50, 200, 40], n_wurst = [20, 20, 20],
+pulse_sigma = [40, 20, 40], pulse_frequency = [50, 200, 40], n = [20, 20, 20],
-number_of_points = 800, loop = 10, rep_rate = 10000) sets a pulse train of
+b = [0.02, 0.02, 0.02], number_of_points = 800, loop = 10, rep_rate = 10000) sets a pulse train of
 three pulses with 10 kHz repetition rate and a third pulse shifting by 40 ns at each of 800 points.
 ```
 The function sets a pulse sequence with specified parameters for 'Sequence' card [mode](#awg_cardmode).
 The AWG card buffer will be filled according to key arguments of the awg_pulse_sequence() function.
 There is no default arguments, that is why all keywords must be specified.
 The minimum available length and sigma of the pulse is 0 ns.
 The maximum available length and sigma of the pulse is 1900 ns.
-For WURST pulse the frequency should be a tuple ('Center_freq MHz', 'sweep_freq MHz'), i.e. ('0 MHz', '100 MHz').
-The available functions are ['SINE','GAUSS','SINC','BLANK','WURST'].
-For 'SINE', 'BLANK', and 'WURST' functions parameter sigma has no meaning.
+For WURST and SECH/TANH pulses the frequency should be a tuple ('Center_freq MHz', 'sweep_freq MHz'), i.e. ('0 MHz', '100 MHz').
+The available functions are ['SINE','GAUSS','SINC','BLANK','WURST','SECH/TANH'].
+For 'SINE', 'BLANK', 'WURST', and 'SECH/TANH' functions parameter sigma has no meaning.
 For 'GAUSS' function parameter sigma is a sigma of Gaussian.
 For 'SINC' function a combination of parameters length and sigma specifies the width of the SINC pulse in the same manner as the function [awg_pulse()](#awg_pulsekargs).
 Function 'BLANK' is an empty pulse.
 Function 'WURST' is a wideband, uniform rate, smooth truncation pulse.
-The n_wurst parameter determines the steepness of the amplitude function of the WURST pulse.
+Function 'SECH/TANH' is a wideband sech/tanh pulse.
+The n parameter determines the steepness of the amplitude function of the WURST and SECH/TANH pulse.
+For other functions it has no meaning.
+The b parameter (in 1/ns) determines the truncation parameter of the SECH/TANH pulse.
 For other functions it has no meaning.<br/>
 Please note, that each new call of the [awg_pulse_sequence()](#awg_pulse_sequencekargs) function will redefine the pulse sequence.
 Pulse_start array must be sorted.
 A number of enabled channels should be defined before [awg_pulse_sequence()](#awg_pulse_sequencekargs).<br/>
 To write the settings [awg_setup()](#awg_setup) function should be called.
 To run a specified pulse sequence the [awg_update()](#awg_update) function should be called.
 After going through all the buffer the AWG card will be stopped.<br/>
 ### awg_shift(*pulses)